cyclosproject/ng-openapi-gen/README.md

 - It should be possible to specify a subset of services to generate.
   Only the models actually used by that subset should be generated;
 - It should be easy to specify a root URL for the web service endpoints;
-- Generated files should compile using strict `TypeScript` compiler flags, such as `noUnusedLocals` and `noUnusedParameters`.
+- Generated files should compile using strict `TypeScript` compiler flags, such as `noUnusedLocals` and `noUnusedParameters`;
+- For large APIs it is possible to generate only functions for each API operation, and not entire services.
+This allows for tree-shakable code to be generated, resulting in lower bundle sizes.

 ## Limitations